Click on the topics below to expand or collapse the information as needed.

 - In the Insert logo field, enter the URL or click From computer to use an image you have saved.

 - In the URL field, edit the URL of the site.
 Please see the important notes below on changing a site's URL.

 Caution!
 Important notes on changing a site URL:

 - Changing the URL of a site will break any links pointing to it.

-- When changing a URL, make sure no-one is making changes and all data is saved.
+- When changing a URL, make sure no one is making edits and all data is saved.